The Pixel Empire

 By Tom Clare © 2012

-There’s an awful lot to like about the Master System version.
-Firstly, it has its own style visually.
-It captures the colourful, eye-catching essence of the 16-bit iteration whilst simultaneously moving away from its garish Egyptian themes, adopting instead a simplified look that’s both neat and refined.
+edition.
+It captures the colourful, eye-catching essence of the 16-bit version whilst simultaneously moving away from its sometimes-garish Egyptian themes, adopting instead a simplified look that’s both neat and refined.
 You’re not limited to lining up jewels either; there’s the option to change the icons to fruit, coloured blocks or, if you really want to hurt your head, numbered dice.
-It plays really well, with nine speed levels proving just enough of a gradient for the player to work their way in before the barrage begins, although it does mean the incremental score increases halt significantly earlier than its 199 level Mega Drive sibling.
+It plays really well, with nine speed levels proving just enough of a gradient for the player to work their way in before the barrage begins, although it does mean the incremental increase in scores halts significantly earlier than its 199 level Mega Drive sibling.

-Whilst neat and pretty, the jewel-board itself is guilty of occupying rather too little of the screen, and as a knock-on, the icons are just a little too small, making differentiating between rows and gaps on a busy looking screen rather more of struggle than it ought to have been.
-It's especially frustrating as these niggles really weren't an issue with other versions of the game.
+As a knock-on, the icons are a bit too small, making differentiating between rows and gaps on a busy looking screen more of a struggle than it ought to have been.
+It's especially frustrating as these niggles weren't an issue with other versions of the game.
 It does start to get away from the player by Level 9 as well, as the controls feel less responsive and trickier to judge as the jewels absolutely hammer down, making your demise swift if you make a wrong move.

-But it’s still hard to resist a game that's got so much 'pick up and play' appeal to it.
-It has aged absolutely beautifully, and the new modes reveal a new side to Columns, one that shows it can play really well outside of its tried and tested ‘score until you’re finished’ comfort zone.
+But it’s hard to resist a game that's got so much ‘pick up and play’ appeal to it.
+It has aged beautifully, and the new modes reveal a different side to Columns, one that shows it can play well outside of its tried and tested ‘score until you’re finished’ comfort zone.
 Is it a match for Tetris?
-That’s one giant headache disguised as a question, because preference has a lot to do with it.
+That’s one giant headache disguised as a question because preference is everything.
 If you find matching blocks more edifying than forming lines, or find symmetry to be of secondary importance to building and bashing down towers of combos, then Columns should certainly be on your radar.
-There’s something perfectly satisfying about reeling off big combinations through shrewd block placement, and trying to stay one step ahead when the blocks start to really speed up, as you're often just one mistake from disaster.
-There’s a cerebral, almost graceful charm to it, in no small part down to the beautiful Clotho and Lathesis chimes that float along with the gameplay.
-It’s not perfect, but Columns is pure playability and, for a Master System title of the early nineties, pleasantly adventurous in both its themes and its content.
-Really good.

 Visual: 8/10